goatchurchprime/laserplacer/README.md

 ### Implementation notes

 FileArea tracks each file import.
-spnumcols are the layers or colours that you can select

 svgprocesses is an array of SVGfileprocess recording the current state of the file, whether it has been loaded or grouped yet.
 Select a process from it as k = svgprocesses["fa0"]